rudderfeet/ender-3-s1-klipper/README.md

 <b>For reference, my S1 is fairly-well modded:</b>
 - Replaced power supply with a stronger unit since stock couldn't keep up with higher toolhead and bed temps needed for nylon, polycarbonate, ABS, etc.
 - Replaced heatbrake with all metal one from Slice Engineering for higher temps (stock HB has PTFE)
-- Replaced heater and thermister with S1 Pro's units (stock can't get to 300C)
+- Replaced hotend with K1's ceramic unit (stock can't get to 300C)
-- Replaced nozzle with 0.4mm hardened steel unit (for carbon-filled nylon filament)
+- Replaced nozzle with 0.4mm brass for regular filaments, and hardened steel unit for carbon-filled filaments
 - Replaced cooling with 3D-printed PETG manifold and stronger fan (helps with higher speeds to reduce stringing and improve bridging)
 - Added squash balls as feet to help absorb motion ringing and reduce printing noise
 - Replaced spool holder with 3D-printed ball bearing unit - this helps a lot with heavy spools, especially TPU, which can skip in the extruder if it has to pull very hard